 DR SHIRLEENE ROBINSON

-NATIONAL SPOKESPERSON & DIRECTOR
+DIRECTOR, NATIONAL SPOKESPERSON & NSW CO-COORDINATOR

 Alex is currently the member of the New South Wales Legislative Assembly seat of Sydney since the 2012 Sydney by-election.
 Prior to entering politics, Alex was a prominent LGBT rights activist and the National Convenor of Australian Marriage Equality.
 As National Convener, Alex was instrumental in lobbying the Australian Bureau of Statistics to count same-sex marriages in the 2011 national census.
 He also organised over 44,000 submissions to be made to the 2011 senate inquiry into same-sex marriage, and continues to be a prominent activist for achieving same-sex marriage reform in Australia.